Remember the time during work that you hung around your cubicle and throwing paper airplanes or playing around?

 That's on the other side of the coin.

-In the other side, passing the ball may be beneficial because in the end of the day, you both gain the credit you feel you deserve, increasing your pleasure level.
+In the other side, passing the ball may be beneficial because, at the end of the day, you both gain the credit you feel you deserve, increasing your pleasure level.

 It can affect how you approach the task.
 It can affect what you think about.